 1.1 Forms Must Be Fillable pdf: A form must be in the format of a fillable pdf document.
-The user may use some of the standard forms embedded in SMT or create their form(s).
+The user may choose to use some of the standard forms that have been embedded in SMT or create their own form(s).
 School districts or teacher preparation programs may use a unique set of forms for observations, which the user would need to modify into fillable pdf forms before uploading them to their SMT account, as described below.
-Note that more detailed instructions for creating fillable pdf forms are at this section's end.
+Note that more detailed instructions for creating fillable pdf forms are located at the end of this section.